Betty Kyallo

-Betty Kyallo is a Kenyan media personality and entrepreneur.
+Beatrice Mutei Kyalo (born 15 March 1989), popularly referred to as Betty Kyallo, is a Kenyan media personality, television figure.and entrepreneur.She is best known for her work as a news anchor at KTN, K24, and currently TV47, as well as for her ventures in the beauty and fashion industries.

 Early life and education

-Kyallo was born on 15 March 1989 in Kajiado county, Ongata Rongai.
+Kyallo was born on 15 March 1989 in Kajiado County, Ongata Rongai.
 The second child in her family, she has two sisters (Mercy Kyallo and Gloria Kyallo) and one brother (Brian Kyallo).
 Her parents are Julia Ngii and Wilfred Kyallo.
-Her parents later separated but have been both present in most of her life milestones.
-She attended Olerai Primary School and Uhuru Gardens primary school; later she joined Kangundo Girls High School for her secondary education.
+Her parents later separated but have both been present in most of her life milestones.
+She attended Olerai Primary School and Uhuru Gardens Primary School; later she joined Kangundo Girls High School for her secondary education.
 She went to Daystar University where she graduated with a bachelor's degree in mass communication.

 Career

-She joined Kenya Television Network where she worked as an intern, and was later taken in as a news anchor where she aired the 9 pm news on Fridays (the Friday Briefing).
-In the show, she could invite various guests and interview them.
-Later, she joined K24 where she aired the weekend 'Up close with Betty' program.
+She joined Kenya Television Network where she worked as an intern, and was later taken in as a news anchor where she aired the 9 pm news on Fridays (the Friday Briefing).In the show, she could invite various guests and interview them.
+Later, she joined K24 where she aired the weekend 'Up Close with Betty' program.
 She quit K24 and started her own salon and spa business in Kilimani named Flair by Betty.
-In mid-2021 she started another business, Aftershave by Flair barbershop and Bk closet.
+In mid-2021 she started another business, Aftershave by Flair Barbershop and Bk Closet.
 On June 17, 2022, Showmax introduced Kyallo Kulture, a new Kenyan reality series about Betty Kyallo and her sisters Mercy and Gloria.
+In May 2024,Betty announced her comeback on TV as a news anchor after 4 years of taking a break.She will be the host of the show "This Friday with Betty" on TV 47 airing at 9 pm.